 Acupuncture for Allergies

-Acupuncture for Allergies Spring is coming and it is bringing back allergies.
-Not only people have pollen allergies, but dust or cats too.
+Spring is coming and it is bringing back allergies.
+However, plant pollen is not the only allergen.
+Among other things, people can be allergic to dust, certain food or pet dander.
 Many suffer from itching eyes, ears, or throat, sneezing and breathing hardships.
 Instead of stocking your cabinet with nasal sprays and antihistamines, try the Traditional Chinese Medicine way – Acupuncture!

 Allergies are defined as the reaction of the immune system to some benign substance.
 Those substances which cause allergies are called allergens.
 A person may be allergic to all kinds of food, pollen, mold, dust, or drugs.
 There are also other factors that include the lifestyle of a person, such as increased stress, vitamin deficiency, lack of sleep or physical activity.
 Most allergens can be found during the whole year except from pollen in spring and ambrosia in the fall.